 After a brief introduction we will derive general expressions for computing filtering and various smoothing densities for the states in nonlinear dynamical models.
 The basic strategies employed in both maximum likelihood (ML) and Bayesian system identification are then reviewed.
-After this short starting phase, we derive the EM algorithm and show how to use it to compute ML estimates in linear models.
+The EM algorithm is then derived and we will show how it can be used to compute ML estimates in linear models.
 We then turn our attention to the MCMC methods and show how these methods can be used to solve the linear system identification problem.
 This involves some interesting developments requiring the use of the matrix-Normal and the inverse-Wishart distributions and the so called simulation smoothers.